-Fall Organizing is all about a fresh start, sometimes even better than January.
+Fall organizing is all about a fresh start and adding energy to your life with any one of these 10 tips to add a new aspect to your life.
 Fall is when you set up a new schedule, look ahead to the holidays, and have this in between time for a quick pickup to get your life in order.

-After summer vacation fall is the time to settle into a new schedule.
-Go through your calendar for the month ahead and make sure 50% of it includes things you enjoy, 30 % of what you “have to do” (like work or appointments), and 20% free choice.
-Free choice includes your evenings and weekends.
-I personally plan all my Saturdays to do a morning home project and fun the rest of the weekend.
+Go through your calendar and make sure it’s 50% of what you “have to do,” 30% of it includes things you enjoy, and 20% free choice on evenings and weekends.
+I personally plan all my Saturdays ahead to do a morning home project and fun the rest of the weekend.

 What you see in your closet often indicates how your day will go.
 Wash and put away your summer clothes and pull out your favorite cool weather clothes.
 Fall Organizing of your closet will do wonders for your morale.
 3 Steps to Organize Your Closet

 Nothing makes you feel better than decluttering visible surfaces and piles followed up by organizing your winter coat closet.
 An organized home makes the mornings go better and you’re out the door on time with everything you need.
-Pick your clutter spots, snap a pictures, and tackle it head on asap!
+Tackle clutter spots head on asap!

 If you’re going to stay young, be a growing person.
 Choose a habit to improve – like getting to sleep earlier, joining an exercise program, or taking a new course.
-I’ve developed 10 Home Organizing and Worklife Success courses and I always encourage my community to grow their personal skill set by taking these.
-Here are my Online Courses I Recommend.
+I encourage my community to grow their personal skill set with one of my 12 Recommended Online Courses.

-Use the winter hibernation feeling to stay home and do some things you normally don’t do.
-Today I polished the china cabinet (very unusual!), bought spray paint for an outside fountain, and cleared my desk of a slowly growing paper pile.
+Use the winter hibernation feeling to stay home and do a project you normally don’t do.
 It feels good to do non-urgent items and see the results.
-Disorganization left to itself multiplies into bigger problems down the road.
-Now my china is ready for holiday entertaining.
+Disorganized boxes left to themselves stagnates into accumulated clutter to deal with down the road.
+Better to do it now than later.

-Since you know the busiest season of the year will begin November 1, do your household Fall Organizing to get ready.
-That includes catching up on paperwork and financials, organizing your home, and including personal time to do your favorite outdoor activity and self-care getting enough sleep.
-We all know there’s a busy season ahead.
+Since the busiest season of the year will begin November 1, do your Fall Organizing to get ready.
+That includes catching up on paperwork and financials, delivering donations, and including your favorite outdoor activity.
+There’s a busy, wonderful holiday season ahead to enjoy!